Chirality and polarization of inertial antiferromagnetic resonances driven by spin-orbit torques: Analyses of polarization and handedness

-The degree of polarization, characterized by the ellipticity, strongly depends on the ratio $J_y/J_x$ and the inertial relaxation time $\eta$, as shown in the upper panels of Fig. \ref{ellipticity_and_phase_difference}.
-Given similar behaviors for opposite signs of $J_{x,y}$ and resonant frequency, the analysis is restricted to $J_{x,y} > 0$ and positive frequencies.
+The degree of polarization, characterized by the ellipticity, strongly depends on the ratio $J_{y}/J_{x}$ and the inertial relaxation time $\eta$, as shown in the upper panels of Fig. \ref{ellipticity_and_phase_difference}.
+Given similar behaviors for opposite signs of $J_{x,y}$ and resonant frequency, the analysis is restricted to $J_{x,y}>0$ and positive frequencies.

-For the nutational mode, $\mathbf{m}_1$ becomes linearly polarized along the $x$-axis ($y$-axis) when $J_y/J_x = r_n$ ($J_y/J_x = 1/r_n$), as indicated by the vanishing (diverging) ellipticity $e_1^n$ in Fig. \ref{ellipticity_and_phase_difference}(a).
-In contrast, Fig. \ref{ellipticity_and_phase_difference}(c) shows that $e_2^n$ remains finite and non-unity at these points, indicating elliptical polarization for $\mathbf{m}_2$.
-Thus, the nutational mode is linearly polarized in one sublattice and elliptically polarized in the other.
+For the nutational mode, $\mathbf{m}_{1}$ becomes linearly polarized along the $x$ axis ($y$ axis) when $J_{y}/J_{x}=r_{n}$ ($J_{y}/J_{x}=1/r_{n}$), as indicated by the vanishing (diverging) ellipticity $e_{1}^{n}$ in Fig. \ref{ellipticity_and_phase_difference}(a) with red arrows.
+In contrast, Fig. \ref{ellipticity_and_phase_difference}(c) shows that $e_{2}^{n}$ remains finite and nonunity at these points, indicating elliptical polarization for $\mathbf{m}_{2}$.
+Thus, the nutational mode can be linearly polarized in one sublattice and elliptically polarized in the other.